oolongjiawei/Capstone/README.md

 - daily lucky cookie

 - UI toggle button:
-Display different UI states for day and night, or give it a toggle button.
+Display different UI states for day and night, and give it a toggle button.

 - Google Calendar API update to integrate fortune reminders

 - Integration with social media for sharing fortunes

-- offer online chat window service (scoket.io)

-- show which celebrity share s birthday with u?
+- show which celebrity share same birthday with u?